SteveDoyle2/pyNastran/docs/html_docs/manual/bdf_developer.rst

 Cross Referencing takes a CQUAD4 card and replaces the GRID references with actual GRID cards.
-The GRID cards in turn reference two COORDx (CORD1R, CORD2R, CORD1C, COR2DC, CORD1S, CORD2S) cards, which also may reference two CORDx cards.
+The GRID cards in turn reference two COORDx (CORD1R, CORD2R, CORD1C, COR2DC, CORD1S, CORD2S) cards, which also may reference two Coord cards.
 The CQUAD4 references a PSHELL or PCOMP card.
 The PSHELL references a single MAT1 card, and as mentioned before the PCOMP card may reference one or more MAT1/MAT8 cards.
 In order to calculate something simple like the mass of the